-The benefits for the various non-metal fillings can vary a bit depending on which one you pick.
+The benefits of the various non-metal fillings can vary a bit depending on which one you pick.
 Basing these benefits on the common composite resin fillings, you can enjoy a variety of clear advantages.

 - Non-metal fillings can be color-matched by our dentist.
 That way, there is no obvious filling, unlike silver amalgam or gold fillings.

-- Dr. Taylor does not have to remove much more than the decayed area of the tooth to place the composite resin, as this non-metal filling is flexible.
+- Dr. Rath does not have to remove much more than the decayed area of the tooth to place the composite resin, as this non-metal filling is flexible.
 So, you can retain more of your natural tooth structure.